pbxx/electron-prompts/_docs/README.md

 ### Deployment

-The docs app is built and deployed to Github Pages with Github Actions automatically if anything in the `_docs/` directory is changed
+The docs app is built and deployed to Github Pages automatically if anything in the `_docs/` directory is changed